JCash/atlaspacker/doc/tilepacker/README.md

 ## Overview

-The goal of this atlas packer algorithm was to see if it was feasible to get good atlas packing of images with concave shapes, and at the same time to it in an efficient manner.
+The goal of this atlas packer algorithm was to see if it was feasible to get good atlas packing of images with concave shapes, and at the same time do it in an efficient manner.

-The base idea was to do `"per pixel"` checks for an image in a brute force fashion to see what the performance as well as the result would be like.
+The base idea was to do `"per pixel"` checks for an image to see what the performance as well as the result would actually be like.

-As it turns out, it works quite well, with sub second generation of large atlases with reasonably tight packing.
+As it turns out, it works very well, with sub second generation of large atlases with reasonably tight packing.

 ## The algorithm